sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 We developed various models by integrating different combinations of our proposed CNN blocks into the base architectures of ResNet18, MobileNetV2, and VGG16.
 These models were evaluated based on their classification accuracy on the given test dataset, as illustrated in the plots below.

 <div>
-  {% include "figure.html" path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image5.jpg" class="img-fluid" %}
+{% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image5.jpg" class="img-fluid"}
-  <p class="l-page"></p>
+  <p>.l-page</p>
 </div>